 (b) Managerial position and experience.
 A service-disabled veteran (or in the case of a service-disabled veteran with permanent and severe disability, the spouse or permanent caregiver of such veteran) must hold the highest officer position in the concern (usually President or Chief Executive Officer) and must have managerial experience of the extent and complexity needed to run the concern.
 The service-disabled veteran manager (or in the case of a veteran with permanent and severe disability, the spouse or permanent caregiver of such veteran) need not have the technical expertise or possess the required license to be found to control the concern if the service-disabled veteran can demonstrate that he or she has ultimate managerial and supervisory control over those who possess the required licenses or technical expertise.

-As SDVOSB government contract lawyers, Watson & Associates, LLC attorneys represent small businesses throughout the United States, some of our attorneys are veterans and also worked for procurement agencies.
+As SDVOSB government contract lawyers, Watson & Associates, LLC attorneys represent small businesses throughout the United States, some of our attorneys are veterans and also worked for procurement agencies such as the Department of Veterans Affairs.
 We understand the rules and relevant small business laws.

 Contact our SDVOSB Fraud Defense Lawyers

 For immediate help with government investigation or government contract fraud case, call Watson & Associates’ law firm for a Free initial consultation.
 Call us at 1.866.601.5518.